What is obesity?

 Medicine doesn't work for everyone.
 And medicine alone is not as effective as when it is combined with healthy eating habits or activity.

 Nonprescription weight-loss products aren't recommended.
 Some have dangerous side effects, and others have no proven benefit.

 Surgery may be an option if you have a body mass index (BMI) of 40 or more.
-It may also be an option if you have a BMI of 35 and another health problem related to your weight, such as diabetes or arthritis.
+It may also be an option if you have a BMI of 35 and another health problem related to your weight.

 Use the Interactive Tool: Is Your BMI Increasing Your Health Risks? to calculate your BMI.

 Experts are still debating whether surgery for obesity is okay for children.